When It’s Not the Most Wonderful Time of the Year

 It wasn’t the one who talked and talked

 That helped us start to heal.

 It’s the gift of someone who listens

 That most of us desperately seek.

 So as we get closer to the end of the year, don’t forget that for the families we interact with, this will be a December like none other.
 They may not remember your name but they will remember how you made them feel during the donation process.
 This is true all year round but around the holidays, everything is magnified.
 And for those of you who are working on the holidays instead of spending it with your family, thank you for your commitment to providing our donor families with the support and compassion they deserve.

-Lara Moretti, LSW, CT is Supervisor of Family Support Services at Gift of Life Donor Program in Philadelphia, PA
+Lara Moretti, LSW, CT is the Manager of Family Support Services at Gift of Life Donor Program in Philadelphia, PA; Emily Jauregui, LPC, CT is a Family Support Counselor at Gift of Life Donor Program in Philadelphia, PA